 - a) MMMC Enrollment of Individuals Living with HIV.
 The state is authorized to require individuals living with HIV to receive benefits through MMMC.
 Once the state begins implementing MMMC enrollment in a particular county, individuals living with HIV will have thirty days in which to select a health plan.
 If no selection is made, the individual will be auto-assigned to a MCO.
 Individuals living with HIV who are enrolled in a MCO (voluntarily or by default) may request transfer to an HIV SNP at any time if one or more HIV Special Needs Plans (SNPs) are in operation in the individual's district.
 Further, transfers between HIV SNPs will be permitted at any time. - b) Restricted Recipient Programs.
 The state may require individuals participating in a restricted recipient program administered under 42 CFR § 431.54(e) to enroll in MMMC.
 Furthermore, MCOs may establish and administer restricted recipient programs, through which they identify individuals that have utilized Medicaid services at a frequency or amount that is not medically necessary, as determined in accordance with utilization guidelines established by the state, and restrict them for a reasonable period of time to obtain Medicaid services from designated providers only.
 The state must adhere to the following terms and conditions in this regard. - i.
-Restricted recipient programs operated by MCOs must adhere to the requirements in 42 CFR § 431.54(e)(1) through (3), including the right to a hearing conducted by the state.
+Restricted recipient programs operated by MCOs must adhere to the requirements in 42 CFR § 431.54(e)(1) through (3), including the right to a hearing conducted by the state. - i.
+The state must require MCOs to report to the state whenever they want to place a new person in a restricted recipient program.
+The state must maintain summary statistics on the numbers of individuals placed in restricted recipient programs and the reasons for those placements, and must provide the information to CMS upon request.

-1 New York is using a phased in approach to transition LTHHCP individuals into the MLTC program.
+&lt;sup>1 New York is using a phased in approach to transition LTHHCP individuals into the MLTC program.
 There are six phases (see attachment C).